The Smell of Apples: Plot summary

 Marnus makes an agreement with Frikkie that they will tell each other all their secrets, which is why Marnus ignores his father's warning not to tell anybody that he speaks with Mr. Smith.
 Marnus tells Frikkie that the whole world is against South Africa and that the coloured people are to blame for that.

 One night Marnus wakes up and notices that Frikkie is not in his bed.
 He can see the spare room through the floor-boards in his room and witnesses Frikkie being raped.
 He assumes the rapist is Mr. Smith who is supposed to have left that night, and goes downstairs to wake his parents, but finds his father is not in bed.
 He goes back upstairs and observes that the man who is raping Frikkie does not have a scar on his back like the General (Mr. Smith) and realizes that it is his father.
 The next day he asks Frikkie if something happened during the night but Frikkie does not tell Marnus anything.
 Frikkie says that he has decided to go home and he does not want to stay longer.
 Marnus reassures himself that Frikkie will never tell anyone what happened.

 In specially interspersed italicized sections of the novel set in the late 1980s, Marnus is presented to be a soldier in the South African Border War, in which he is apparently killed.

+Adaptation

+The novel was adapted into a South African film of the same name directed by John Trengove, who also co-wrote the screenplay with Mark Behr and Christopher Ciancimino.
+The film will compete in the 2026 Toronto International Film Festival in September 2026 for the Platform Prize.